Tag: Delphi history

 The Serpent Column or Plataean Tripod standing in Delphi today is a copy of the original taken from the sanctuary by Constantine the Great and placed in the Hippodrome of Constantinople in 324 BC (Istanbul) where you’ll find it today.

-The serpentine column consisted of an in scripted base with 13 coils (inscribed 31-Greek states who fought with the Persians), three bronze intertwined snakes, and a golden tripod with cauldron (long missing).
+The serpentine column consisted of an in-scripted base with 13 coils (inscribed 31 Greek states who fought with the Persians), three bronze intertwined snakes, and a golden tripod with a cauldron (long missing).
 Based on some Ottoman illustrations, the serpent heads existed at the top of the column until the 17th century.

 At Meydani square, Hippodrome of Constantinople, Serpent Column, Obelisk of Theodosius-Aubry de la Mottraye, Constantinople, 1727.
 Image from wikimediacommons